winstxnhdw/fyp-moovita/README.md

 </div>

 ## Abstract
 This project contains the maintained stable variant of the [fyp-moovita](https://github.com/reuben-thomas/fyp-moovita) repository.
-It covers the development of a robust non-holonomic autonomous vehicle platform in a simulated environment using ROS and Gazebo.
+It covers the development of a robust non-holonomic autonomous vehicle platform in a simulated environment using ROS and Gazebo 7.1.
 A sense-think-act cycle is implemented to navigate the virtual world, avoiding static and moving objects.
 <br />
 <br />
 <div align="center">